zhangzj001/mtservice/README.md

 ### A very simple TCP server
 &nbsp;&nbsp;This component is based on java-nio, and has been used in a core message service in 8868.cn for many years, and proved stable and reliable.
 It's simpler and easier than Netty, but as fast as Netty (you can try yourself ^_^).

-&nbsp;&nbsp;You can just easily use it like this demo, what you need to do is to implement the method: `doJob`
+&nbsp;&nbsp;You can just easily use it like this following demo, what you need to do is to implement the method: `doJob`

 #### Message-Service Demo:
 ``` java